 The tabs are actually circles, and I have the text at the top of the circles.
 Just print on to your choice of scrapbook paper or cardstock, then use a 2 inch circle punch to cut them out.
 I laminated mine so they would last a long time, and used doublestick tape to attach them to the back of each category page—making a cute tab!

 You can also print and cut out the spine cover, and slide it in the plastic cover.
 Easy!

 You can download all the printables below.
 I also included a blank page, so you can add your own text.
-The easiest way to do that if you don’t have Photoshop, is to head to Pic Monkey, where you can edit photos and create printables for free!!
+The easiest way to do that if you don’t have Photoshop or Photoshop Elements, is to head to Pic Monkey, where you can edit photos and create printables for free!!
 Once you save the blank image file I’ve included below, open it up in PicMonkey.
 On the left hand side, there are all the tools you need to add your desired text.
 Chose the text icon, and you can choose the fonts you want, plus change the color.
 I’ve included the colors and fonts (see below) I used, so you can match them.
 Once it’s finished, SAVE it immediately, because once you close the page, your work will be gone.
 It’s easiest to print it as a pdf file, so if you have Picasa or another pdf converter, save it as a pdf file before printing.
 If you need to print it as a jpg file, then insert it into Word as an image, stretch it to the size you want, then you can save it as a pdf in Word before printing.